 Here are some of the popular uses for dedicated hosting.

 When it comes to uses for a dedicated server, website hosting tops the list.
 Dedicated servers help your audience get to your website more quickly.
-In contrast to lesser website hosting plans like shared hosting and VPS hosting, a dedicated server will provide high-performance speed and stability for your website’s visitors.
+In contrast to lesser website hosting plans like shared hosting and VPS Hosting, a dedicated server will provide high-performance speed and stability for your website’s visitors.

 Game Server Hosting

 Whether you’re a hardcore gamer or are just looking for a way to play with your friends, you can use a dedicated server to host a multiplayer game.
 Not only does this allow for 24/7 uptime and the ability for your friends to join even when you leave, but it also allows your international friends to participate in the game.
 These servers often become monetized and often use pay-as-you-go or subscription systems.

 Virtual Private Networks (VPNs)